 When hunting, swordfish use their powerful snouts to slash through schools of fish, stunning them with a single blow.
 They are also known for their ability to leap out of the water and use their sharp bills to impale prey from above.
 In addition to hunting, swordfish also use their elongated bills for protection from predators such as sharks and dolphins.

-See also What is Sea Lion Animal
+See also What is Summer Tanager Animal

 Swordfish are migratory creatures and will travel long distances in search of food and warmer waters during different times of the year.
 In some areas, swordfish will form schools when migrating, while in other areas they may remain solitary or form small groups.
 Swordfish can also be seen near coral reefs where they feed on smaller fish species such as herring and mackerel.